 - Having flexible resources ready to be deployed quickly in times of crisis makes all the difference.
 Funders should be encouraged to think along these lines, and provide patient, flexible funding when investing in partners for long-term success.

 About this webinar series

-The GFCF’s grantmaking in 2020 and 2021 has supported our community philanthropy partners in their local responses to COVID-19, both in the short and longer term.
+The GFCF’s grantmaking in 2020, 2021 and 2022 has supported our community philanthropy partners in their local responses to COVID-19, both in the short and longer term.
 Surveys of grant partners revealed clear commonalities across our global network in the issues these organizations were facing.
-Over 2021, we will be offering a series of partner-led and organized learning and sharing sessions to delve into these topics further.
-See the first two sessions on building local philanthropy against the backdrop of COVID-19 and engaging marginalized and minority groups; and, Community philanthropy and participation; and, Getting it right with corporate philanthropy.
+Over 2021, we offered a series of partner-led and organized learning and sharing sessions to delve into these topics further.
+See the other sessions on: Building local philanthropy against the backdrop of COVID-19; Engaging marginalized and minority groups; and, Community philanthropy and participation; and, Getting it right with corporate philanthropy.